Andhra Sahitya Parishad plates of Śaktivarman

 II.

-Always causing the crops consisting of flocks of the destitute, the blind, Brahmins, courtesans and supplicants to attain complete satisfaction through a shower of outstanding gifts, his son Kali Viṣṇuvardhana (V) is said to have protected (pā-) the earth for a year increased by a half.↓1
+Always causing the crops consisting of flocks of the destitute, the blind, Brahmins, courtesans and supplicants to attain complete satisfaction by a shower of outstanding gifts, his son Kali Viṣṇuvardhana (V) is said to have protected (pā-) the earth for a year and a half.↓1

 14His dear son—